StavrosOrf/EV2Gym/README.md

   - [ ] Then, enable transformer aggregation (new reward should be designed)
   - [~] Then, enable different spawn rates in each test case (under testing now, much harder to have very good solutions with DDPG)
   - [ ] Then, enable heterogeneous EVs and EV chargers
+- [ ] Normalize reward based on the number of EVs in the parking lot (e.g. if there are 100 EVs, the reward should be divided by 100)
 - [ ] !!!
 Apply DT transformer on simple cases
 - [ ] Create a business as usual baseline solution for comparison (check literature)

 ##### Open Questions for RL